-A couple of days ago I had to write the most tricky article ever.
+I had to write the most tricky article a couple of days ago.

-Not only did I have no clue about the topic, but also most information I found was in Spanish.
-And let me tell you: Google translate works great, but sometimes it creates strange translations, and you don’t know what to believe anymore.
-Additionally, I noticed that sometimes too much information can make me feel dizzy or even overwhelmed – do you know that feeling?
+Not only did I have no clue about the topic, but most of the information I found was in Spanish.
+And let me tell you, Google Translate works great, but sometimes it creates weird translations, and I don’t know what to believe anymore.
+But, on the other hand, I found that sometimes I get overwhelmed when I have to dig through too much information – do you know this feeling?

-Luckily everything went great (although I got a few headaches) and the article got published.
+Luckily everything went well (although I had a few headaches), the client was happy, and the article was published.

 1. Get a general idea about the topic